 CollegeChoice.net is an advertising-supported site.
 Featured programs and school search results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other information published on this site.

 ||University of Texas at Austin

 What Are the Best Master’s Programs in Nursing?

-And that’s where we come in.
-We’ve compiled a list of the top 50 master’s degrees in nursing with your needs in mind.
 The first thing we want to know, like you, is the bottom line: how much is this going to set me back?
 So we’ve included the annual tuition for each school right up front for you.
 We’ve also included our College Choice Score, which is computed based on each school’s reputation in the field and its return on investment.
-The end result is a list of schools that balance cost, reputation, and, ultimately, what they can do for you and your unique goals.
-You can’t go wrong with any of them, of course, but these schools are leading the way.

-The rankings you’re about to read are based on a few important sources.
-The first source is actual college freshman polled during a nationwide survey published by the Higher Education Research Institute at UCLA.
-These students rated academic reputation, financial aid offerings, overall cost of school, and the survey also took into account graduate success rates ono the post-college job market.
+These students rated academic reputation, financial aid offerings, overall cost of school, and the survey also took into account graduate success rates on the post-college job market.
 These factors were weighed equally alongside data from other publicly available sources, including U.S. News & World Report, the National Center for Education Statistics, and PayScale.com.

 Turns out the doctor isn’t in . . . and that’s good news for you!

-The 50 Best MSN Programs
+The 25 Best MSN Programs